Besouro Mangangá: Death

 Nestor Capoeira wrote a legend of Besouro's death:

 According to legend, an ambush was set up for him.
 It is said that he, himself (who could not read), carried the written message identifying him as the person to be killed, thinking that it was a message that would bring him work.
-Legend says he was killed with a special wooden dagger prepared during magic rituals in order to overcome his corpo fechado.
+Legend says he was killed with a special wooden dagger prepared during magic rituals to overcome his corpo fechado.

 In popular culture

-The Assailant, a film adaptation of the story of Besouro, directed by João Daniel Tikhomiroff, premiered in Brazil on October 30, 2009.
+The Assailant, a film adaptation of the story of Besouro, directed by João Daniel Tikhomiroff, premiered in Brazil on 30 October 2009.
 Besouro was played by Ailton Carmo, and the fight choreography was handled by Huan-Chiu Ku, choreographer for the fight scenes in Kill Bill.